 Money Status.
 Individuals in this category see a direct connection between their self-worth and their net worth—or, at least, their net worth as perceived by others.
 They feel a need to put their possessions on display, as they strive to “keep up with the Joneses.”
 Thanks to their overspending, which is sometimes coupled with a gambling habit and a tendency to lie to their spouse about their spending, people in this group often end up accumulating relatively little wealth.

 Money Vigilance.
 These individuals tend to be very aware of where they stand financially and are overly concerned about their financial well-being.
 Common traits are hard work, frugality and a belief in never accepting a financial handout.
 Although there’s a level of financial anxiety associated with money vigilance, it often results in a higher income and net worth.
 This can ultimately be a good thing.
 But taken too far, money vigilance can cause folks to never truly enjoy the wealth they amass.

 Do you have any of these traits?
 Since these money scripts have most likely been in place for your entire life or ever since a major, life-altering event, change likely won’t come easily.
 It may take a huge effort to reverse course and build new, positive habits—and, for that, you may need help from somebody with a sound knowledge of financial psychology who’s able to coach you toward better behavior.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Paper Chase, Start Small and Never Retire.
+Ross’s previous articles include Paper Chase, Start Small and Never Retire.
 Follow Ross on Twitter @RossVMenke.